 to learn more about Art Therapy visit:

 Bridget is a New York licensed and nationally board certified Creative Arts Therapist.
 She began her career as a therapist after a decade of working at the National Institutes of Health in supportive family program roles.
 She witnessed the deep need for holistic psychological approaches that treat the mind and body together.
 Bridget completed her graduate studies at the Pratt Institute and clinical training at Mount Sinai Hospital in New York.
 Her experience includes work with children and adults at every stage of life.
-She has worked with many medical inpatients both adult and pediatric, as a part of palliative care team services, and has provided individual and family crisis counseling in intensive care units.
+She has worked with many adults and children on medical inpatient units, in palliative care, and has provided individual and family crisis counseling on intensive care units.
 Bridget continuously pursues training to stay up-to-date with the latest interventions for trauma and is certified in Sensorimotor Psychotherapy Level I to treat dysregulation, survival defenses and traumatic memory.

 to learn more about Sensorimotor Psychotherapy visit: